seperman/deepdiff/README.txt

 - b-jazz for PEP257 cleanup, Standardize on full names, fixing line endings.
 - finnhughes for fixing __slots__
 - moloney for Unicode vs. Bytes default
+- serv-inc for adding help(deepdiff)
+- movermeyer for updating docs